syncfusion-content/javascript-docs/js/TagCloud/Data-Binding.md

 Apply the plugin and property assigning to the **TagCloud** widget element through the directive that starts with a letter **“e-“.**

-To know more detail about the Angular binding, refer the following link location,
+To know more detail about the AngularJS binding, refer the following link location,

 <http://help.syncfusion.com/js/angularjs>

-The following example depicts you the way to bind data to the **TagCloud** widget using angular support,
+The following example depicts you the way to bind data to the **TagCloud** widget using angularJS support,

 {% highlight html %}